finbourne/lusid-sdk-java/sdk/docs/ApplicationMetadataApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // ApplicationMetadataApi apiInstance = apiFactory.build(ApplicationMetadataApi.class);

         ApplicationMetadataApi apiInstance = ApiFactoryBuilder.build(fileName).build(ApplicationMetadataApi.class);
         String filter = "filter_example"; // String | Optional.
 Expression to filter the result set.
 For example, to filter on the Application, use \"application eq 'string'\"   Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {
+            // uncomment the below to set overrides at the request level
+            // ResourceListOfAccessControlledResource result = apiInstance.listAccessControlledResources(filter).execute(opts);

             ResourceListOfAccessControlledResource result = apiInstance.listAccessControlledResources(filter).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {